- We're celebrating NSPCC Number Day at London Fields today!

 We learn deeply…

 We give our pupils enough time to explore core concepts and ideas in mathematics at a deep level in order to foster their relational and conceptual understanding.
 This slower pace and focus on depth eventually leads to greater progress because it gives all learners the chance to become secure.
-As a result, each year we are able to build new learning onto children’s existing knowledge and it is not necessary to revisit learning from previous years.
+As a result, each year we are able to build new learning onto children’s existing knowledge.

 We use representations…